 Kurt L. Johnson

-Kurt L. Johnson, Ph.D., CRC, is a professor in the Department of Rehabilitation Medicine and head of the Division of Rehabilitation Counseling and director of the University of Washington Center for Technology and Disability Studies.
+Kurt L. Johnson, Ph.D., CRC, is a professor in the Department of Rehabilitation Medicine and the head of the Division of Rehabilitation Counseling and director of the University of Washington Center for Technology and Disability Studies.
 His research interests are focused on maximizing participation for people with disabilities in community and employment.
 He focuses on implementation of civil rights, uses of technology and accommodations, and how to measure outcomes.
-He received an M.A. in rehabilitation and mental health counseling from the University of Washington and a Ph.D. in rehabilitation psychology from the University of Wisconsin–Madison.
+He received an M.Ed. in rehabilitation and mental health counseling from the University of Washington and a Ph.D. in rehabilitation psychology from the University of Wisconsin–Madison.

 Philip J. Marion